Restricted developments in partizan misere game theory: Invertibility

 Theorem~\ref{sprigs} was used to show that the ordinal sum of $*$ and a number\footnote{By {\em number} ({\em integer}) in mis\`ere play, we mean a game that is identical to the normal-play canonical form of a number (integer).}, $*$:$x$, is invertible in the universe of dicots.
 This result and others are presented in Table~\ref{tab:inv}, which lists some of the positions known to be invertible in the universes of alternating games ($\mathcal{A}$), dicots ($\mathcal{D}$), or dead-ending games ($\mathcal{E}$).

 Many of these instances of invertibility were demonstrated using the following sufficiency condition for invertibility in restricted mis\`ere play.
 Generally, one proves $G+\overline{G}\equiv 0$ (mod $\mathcal{U}$) by showing that the outcome of $G+\overline{G}$ is the same as the outcome of $G+\overline{G}+X$ for any $X$ in $\mathcal{U}$.
-Theorem \ref{thesis} essentially says that you need only check the $X$ positions that are ends.
+Theorem \ref{thesis} essentially says that you need only check the $X$ positions that are ends, an idea that is paralleled by the more recent result about comparability of mis\`ere games (Theorem 3.1).

 \begin{thm} {\em \cite{MilleyRenault}} Let $U$ be a universe of games closed under followers, sum, and conjugation, and let $S\subseteq U$ be a set of games closed under followers.
 If $G+\overline{G} + X\in \L^-\cup \N^-$ for every game $G \in S$ and every left end $X \in \mathcal{U}$, then $G+\Gb \equiv 0$ (mod $\mathcal{U}$) for every $G\in S$. \end{thm}